google/pigweed/pw_sync/docs.rst

      Clears the notification latch.

-     Returns true if the thread was notified, meaning the the internal latch was reset successfully.
+     Returns true if the thread was notified, meaning the internal latch was reset successfully.

      **IMPORTANT:** This should only be used by a single consumer thread.